It didn’t have to happen.

 - Become more agile and fast to match the speed of hackers, because organizations’ traditional 30-day vulnerability scan cycles no longer cut it.

-“We’ll need to move to a faster response capability,” Butler said.
+“We’ll need to move to a faster response capability,” he said.

 - Proactively review legacy systems and embedded OSes that can’t be automatically scanned and where an agent can’t be installed, and patch or mitigate them manually.